 For pluvial flooding, the process for developing the pluvial flood extent maps was based on 'dropping' various depths and intensities of rainfall over a range of durations, and modelling how that rainfall would flow over the land and, in particular, pond in low-lying areas.
 The rainfall events (depth, duration and intensity) were derived from the rainfall analysis undertaken by Met Eireann on behalf of the OPW for the Flood Studies Update research programme.
 The amount of rainfall that was absorbed by the ground or, in urban areas, drained by the urban storm-water drainage system, and hence deducted from the water that would flow overland and pond, was estimated.
-It must be noted however that process assumed a constant capacity of urban storm-water drainage systems and generally did not taken into account local drainage structures such as culverts through embankments or other local drainage that would not be
+It must be noted however that process assumed a constant capacity of urban storm-water drainage systems and generally did not taken into account local drainage structures such as culverts through embankments or other local drainage that would not be resolved in the model used for the mapping at a national scale.
+A Technical Report available from the OPW describes the process for the development of these maps in detail.

-&lt;sup>1 Fluvial flooding in these areas is estimated by the model to have a 1% annual exceedance probability (AEP) or a 1 in 100 chance of occurring or being exceed in any year.
+&lt;sup>2 Fluvial flooding in these areas is estimated by the model to have a 1% annual exceedance probability (AEP) or a 1 in 100 chance of occurring or being exceed in any year.

-&lt;sup>2 Fluvial flooding in these areas is estimated by the model to have a 0.1% annual exceedance probability (AEP) or a 1 in 1000 chance of occurring or being exceed in any year.
+&lt;sup>3 Fluvial flooding in these areas is estimated by the model to have a 0.1% annual exceedance probability (AEP) or a 1 in 1000 chance of occurring or being exceed in any year.